cocokane/ScriptorAI/readme.md

 - **Drag-and-Drop Guides**:
   Organize highlights/images into study guides.
 Rearrange blocks to match your narrative flow.
 - **Auto-Citation**:
-  Exported guides include original paper citations (e.g., *"Source: Zhang et al. 2023, p.12"*).
+  Exported sections include original paper citations.
+For a particular section snippet, if there is a citation, it will be picked up and added automatically (e.g., *"Source: Zhang et al. 2023, p.12"*).
 - **Multi-Format Export**:
   Save as Markdown (for notes) or LaTeX-ready PDF (for academic reuse).